 - The capacity to address critical national issues such as food security and support for a healthy environment

 - Policies relating to research and science and development

 The NRI Strategic Framework explains the process used to identify and support important pieces of NRI.
 It includes:

 - A $2.2 billion investment to address NRI priorities

 - Plans for future investment

-Roadmaps outline Australia’s research infrastructure needs.
-They are prepared by an expert working group after consulting with the research community.
+The Government develops roadmaps to guide investment in research infrastructure.
+They are prepared by an expert working group in consultation with the research community.

-The roadmap identifies needs and sets priorities for Australia’s national research infrastructure.
-This can include:
+Roadmaps identify researcher needs and set priorities for Australia's national research infrastructure.

 A new Roadmap is created every 5 years.

 The 2021 NRI Roadmap is now available.
 To find the 2021 Roadmap and information on its development, visit the 2021 National Research Infrastructure Roadmap page.